Reactive-Network/documentation/docs/docs/testing.md

 );
 ```

-The simulator chains reactive rounds automatically:
+Under the hood, the simulator loops:

-1. Executes the initial call, captures events
+1. Executes the call, captures events
-2. Matches events against subscriptions, calls `react()`, collects `Callback` specs
+2. Matches events → calls `react()` → collects callback specs
-3. Executes each callback while recording events emitted by the target
+3. Executes each callback, recording any new events
-4. Tags new events with the callback's `chain_id` (events from a Sepolia callback become Sepolia events)
+4. Tags new events with the callback's chain_id (events from a Sepolia callback become Sepolia events)
-5. Feeds events back to step 2
+5. Feeds those events back into step 2
-6. Stops when no more callbacks are produced or `maxIterations` is reached
+6. Stops when there are no more callbacks or `maxIterations` is hit

-All `CallbackResult` values across all iterations are returned in a single array.
+Every `CallbackResult` from every iteration comes back in one array.

 ## Chain Registry

-When testing contracts that span multiple logical chains, you must pass the correct `originChainId` for each trigger call.
-The chain registry eliminates this by mapping contract addresses to their logical chain IDs:
+When contracts span multiple logical chains, you need to pass the right `originChainId` for each trigger.
+The chain registry handles this — map addresses to chain IDs once, then forget about it:

 ```solidity
 function setUp() public override {